G4Q95/AutoShortsWebApp/Storing Trim Data in MongoDB.md

 3. Reassess the approach before continuing

 This ensures we maintain a working application throughout the development process, with special focus on preserving the ability to add and manage scenes.

+---

+## Update (Date - e.g., May 3rd, 2024): Trim Functionality Fix After Refactor

+- **Context:** A significant refactor of the frontend state management (`ProjectProvider.tsx`) moved core project state logic into custom hooks (`useProjectCore`).
+- **Breakage:** Following this refactor, the previously implemented functionality for saving media trim data (start/end times set in the UI) stopped working.
+Changes were not persisting.
+- **Root Cause:** The refactored `updateSceneMedia` function in `ProjectProvider.tsx` was initially designed to accept a `projectToUpdate` object as an argument.
+This led to state inconsistency issues where updates were applied to an outdated project snapshot passed by the caller, only to be overwritten by the authoritative state managed within the `useProjectCore` hook during subsequent saves or state updates.
+- **Solution:**
+    1. The `updateSceneMedia` function in `ProjectProvider.tsx` was further refactored to remove the `projectToUpdate` argument.
+    2. Its logic was updated to *always* read directly from and update based on the `coreCurrentProject` state obtained from the `useProjectCore` hook.
+    3. Calls to `updateSceneMedia` in other parts of the provider (like `addScene` and `storeAllMedia`) were modified to remove the now-unnecessary third argument.
+- **Outcome:** This restored the correct saving behavior for trim data by ensuring updates consistently target the centralized and authoritative project state before persistence.